nexwinds/nexpostgres/README.md

 2. Enter server details including hostname, SSH port, username
 3. Provide SSH key information (file path or key content)
 4. Test the connection before saving
+5. The server will automatically be initialized with PostgreSQL and pgBackRest upon creation
+   - This process includes: updating system packages, installing PostgreSQL and pgBackRest, and restarting services
+   - If automatic initialization fails, you can retry it from the server list page

 ### Adding a PostgreSQL Database